ietf-wg-privacypass/base-drafts/draft-davidson-pp-architecture.md

 has been issued under.

 To prevent against this, Servers MUST only use one private key for issuing tokens at any given time.
-Two keys that are used for redemption are permitted to allow Servers to rotate keys smoothly.
+Servers may use two or more keys for redemption to allow Servers for seamless key rotation.

-Key rotations must be limited for similar reasons.
+Key rotations must be limited in frequency for similar reasons.
 See
 {{parametrization}} for guidelines on what frequency of key rotations are permitted.

 ## Ciphersuites

-Since a Server is only permitted to have a single active issuing key, this transitively implies that only a single ciphersuite is allowed.
-If a Server wishes to change their ciphersuite, they should do so during a key rotation.
+Since a Server is only permitted to have a single active issuing key, this implies that only a single ciphersuite is allowed per issuance period.
+If a Server wishes to change their ciphersuite, they MUST do so during a key rotation.

 ## Checking registry integrity